MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

 - The correlation between experience level and salary is significant.
   The average salary tends to increase with experience level.
-For example, professionals in “Machine Learning and AI” witness substantial salary increases ranging from \$93k (entry-level) to
+For example, professionals in “Machine Learning and AI” witness substantial salary increases ranging from \\93k (entry-level) to
-  \$207k (executive).
+  \\207k (executive).

-- The top five well-paid data-related jobs are “Machine Learning and AI,” “Data Science and Research,” “Data Engineering,” and “Leadership and Management.”
+- The top five well-paid data-related jobs are ‘Machine Learning and AI’, ‘Data Science and Research’, ‘Data Engineering’, and ‘Leadership and Management’.

-- Although “BI and Visualization” commands a higher average salary than “Data Analysis,” these categories often share similar technical skills and responsibilities.
+- Although ‘BI and Visualization’ category commands a higher average salary than ‘Data Analysis’ category, they both often share similar technical skills and responsibilities.

-- The United States has the best salaries compared to other countries in all job categories, especially for the “Data Analysis” category.
-The top three countries to start a career as an entry-level Data Analyst are the United States, the United Kingdom, and Germany, with salaries of \$77k, \$58k, and \$57k, respectively.
+- The United States has the best salaries compared to other countries in all job categories, especially for the ‘Data Analysis’ category.
+The top three countries to start a career as an entry-level Data Analyst are the United States, the United Kingdom, and Germany, with salaries of \$77k, \\58k, and \\57k, respectively.
 It is worth noting that we are not taking into account the cost of living in each country.
 To view the filtered data demographically, and according to other factors, please check the [Tableau